Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 * `alias`: list all aliases
 * `type ll`: find out what `ll` is aliased to
 * Windows users: `alias python='winpty python.exe'`
+* To disable an alias temporarily, precede it with a backslash.
+E.g., if you have aliased `ls` to `ls -l`, you can run it with the original meaning as `\ls`.

 #### Sample alias declarations